opencarecc/opencareMakerPlaybook/ezio_manzini_about_opencare_project.md

 ## Ezio Manzini about opencare project

 The goals of **opencare** imply that the Consortium will be running an online platform to host EU citizens’ conversation about their care needs, worries, and personal experiences, or ideas to work within the current welfare ecosystem, whether as practitioners, beneficiaries, or stakeholders.
-Ezio Manzini has written a [contribution in **opencare** platform](https://edgeryders.eu/en/opencare/open-care-as-radical-socio-technical-innovation-reflecting-on).
+Ezio Manzini has written a [contribution on the **opencare** platform](https://edgeryders.eu/en/opencare/open-care-as-radical-socio-technical-innovation-reflecting-on).

 #### // Where does the idea come from?